rushitsaliya/Hospital-Managemant/README.md

 # Hospital-Managemant-Project in JAVA
-This project contains some basic functionality regarding managing record of a hospital.
+This project contains some basic functionality regarding managing record by CRUD operations regarding Hospital Management System.

 Here are some screenshots of this project: